 Early Attempts to Organise Elements

 This key facts covers Early Attempts to Organise Elements within Development of Periodic Table for GCSE Chemistry.
-Revise Development of Periodic Table in Atomic Structure for GCSE Chemistry with 20 exam-style questions and 20 flashcards.
-This topic appears less often, but it can still be a useful differentiator on mixed-topic papers.
+Revise Development of Periodic Table in Atomic Structure for GCSE Chemistry with 20 exam-style questions and 21 flashcards.
+This topic appears regularly enough that it should still be part of a steady revision cycle.
 It is section 4 of 13 in this topic.
 Use this key facts to connect the idea to the wider topic before moving on to questions and flashcards.

 Topic position